-You have the right to file a grievance at any time without interference or fear of retaliation.
-Brevard Family Partnership will ensure that your services are continuous and consistent while a resolution regarding your grievance is formulated.
+You have the right to file a grievance at any time, without interference or fear of retaliation.
+Brevard C.A.R.E.S. will ensure that your services are continuous and consistent while a resolution regarding your grievance is formulated.

-When Issues or Concerns Arise
+When Issues or Concerns Arise:

-When an issue arises regarding services provided through Brevard Family Partnership, individuals who are dissatisfied with any decision regarding their services are encouraged to meet with the appropriate Brevard Family Partnership staff and/or the Community Partner who provide the services in order to resolve these concerns.
+When an issue arises regarding services provided through Brevard C.A.R.E.S., individuals who are dissatisfied with any decision regarding their services are encouraged to meet with the appropriate Brevard C.A.R.E.S. staff and/or the Community Partner who provide the services in order to resolve these concerns.
 If an issue has risen to a level where it cannot be resolved through this process, then you may want to consider filing a formal grievance.

-Your First Step
+First Step:

 You may wish to put your concerns in writing by using the form included in the handbook.
-You may also call our Client Relations Specialist (CRS) at (321) 752-4650 to voice your concerns.
+You may also call the Brevard Family Partnership Client Relations Specialist (CRS) at (321) 752-4650 extension 3082 to voice your concerns.
 The CRS will help you complete the necessary paperwork over the phone.
-Once the form is completed, either through an interview over the phone or by receipt of this form, which has been completed by you, the CRS will review the grievance and determine the action to be taken in order to best address your concerns.
+Once the form is completed, either through an interview over the phone or by receipt of this form completed by you, the CRS will review the grievance and determine the action to be taken to best address your concerns.

-If the grievance being filed has to do with decisions made by Brevard Family Partnership staff regarding eligibility and/or denial of services, appropriateness of services, timeliness of service decision or provision of services by Brevard Family Partnership staff, or other issues regarding Brevard Family Partnership or its staff, then the CRS may assign the grievance to the appropriate Brevard Family Partnership manager/director and/or officer as appropriate, based on the nature of the concern.
+If the grievance being filed has to do with decisions made by Brevard C.A.R.E.S. staff regarding eligibility and/or denial of services, appropriateness of services, timeliness of service decision or provision of services by Brevard C.A.R.E.S. staff, or other issues regarding Brevard C.A.R.E.S. or its staff, the CRS may assign the grievance to the appropriate Brevard C.A.R.E.S. or Brevard Family Partnership manager/director and/or officer as appropriate, based on the nature of the concern.
 This level of review will not involve the person about whom the complaint has been made or the person who reached the decision under review.

-Grievance timelines are subject to modification which is determined by the critical nature of the grievance and whether a child or client's safety and well-being is a prevailing concern.
-It is the intent of Brevard Family Partnership to address all complaints in a timely manner.
-All grievances will be closed no later than twenty (20) business days from the date received by the CRS.
+Grievance timelines are subject to modification, determined by the critical nature of the grievance and whether a child or client's safety and well-being is a prevailing concern.
+It is the intent of Brevard C.A.R.E.S. to address all complaints in a timely manner.
+All grievances will be closed no later than 20 business days from the date received by the CRS.